 “This is how I met Tyler Durden.”

 There’s no doubt about it, things are looking pretty bad these days.
 The new economy has an entire generation of college students walking out of graduation into appallingly bleak job prospects.
-Those that even can work, get McJobs, as the living wage is being beaten back and pummeled like Ricky “the Hitman” Hatton’s opponents back in the day.
+Those lucky enough to find work get McJobs, as the living wage is being beaten back and pummeled like boxer Ricky “the Hitman” Hatton’s opponents back in the day.
 And a good day for Ricky Hatton was a very bad day for the other guy.
 This won’t end well.
 Indeed, having a lost generation will destroy us all.

-Of course, current facts completely rule out these arguments.
-State and local governments are facing what appears to be their greatest deficits ever.
-Teachers are being laid off right and left, and various counties are even closing some schools entirely.
+Unfortunately current facts are starting to rule out that last argument: State and local governments are facing what appears to be their greatest deficits ever, teachers are being laid off right and left, and various counties are even closing some schools entirely.
 Consumers are already buying less than usual.
 Those record profits US businesses are reporting aren’t coming from American consumers.
 Our economy is more dependent on foreign markets than most people understand.
 Regardless, assuming the American society remains democratic and capitalist, the facts stated above should still prove true in the long run.

 The arts have already foreseen this, and we are just now catching up.
 Author Chuck Palahniuk struck a nerve when he wrote his enormously popular novel “Fight Club.”
 The movie version extrapolated on the theme, and gave us a famous speech performed by Brad Pitt.
 Tyler Durden had his say, and as we can see from the movie, his movement came to a devastating end.